zimfw/gitster/README.md

 You can customize how the current working directory is shown with the [prompt-pwd module settings].

-The git indicators can customized by changing the following git-info module context formats:
+The git indicators can be customized by changing the following git-info module context formats:

 | Context name | Description       | Default format |